spack/spack/lib/spack/docs/getting_started.rst

 You can also use an separate installation of CMake if you have one and prefer to use it.
-If you don't have a path to Ninja analogous to the above, then you can obtain it by running the Visual Studio Insaller and following the instructions at the start of this section.
+If you don't have a path to Ninja analogous to the above, then you can obtain it by running the Visual Studio Installer and following the instructions at the start of this section.
 Also note that .yaml files use spaces for indentation and not tabs, so ensure that this is the case when editing one directly.